 Baseboards, shoe molding, and other wall trim around the perimeter of the room cover the edges of the carpet and prevent removal.
 Gently remove the baseboards or other trim such as quarter-round or shoe molding and set them safely aside.

 Use the hook end of the pry bar to grab a corner of the carpeting and pull it back.
 Once you have a grip on the carpet, set the pry bar aside.
 Pull back the carpeting about 2 feet or as far as is needed for the carpeting not to fall back.
 It helps to have an assistant pull back the carpeting with you as this material is heavy and hard to manage.

 Cut the Carpet Into Strips

-With the utility knife, cut off an entire strip of carpeting 2 feet long by the width of the room.
+With the utility knife, cut off the entire strip of peeled-back carpeting 2 feet wide by the length of the room.
 Cut on the backside of the carpet.
 Keep the line as straight as possible, though you only need to do so by eye; no need to measure it out.
 Roll up this 2-foot strip, and use duct tape around the roll to secure it if necessary.
 Then, place it in your disposal location.
 Continue in this manner until the carpeting has been removed.

 Remove the Carpet Tack Strips

 Wearing protective eye gear, force the flat end of the pry bar under the tack strips.
 Either pull up on the pry bar or hit the end with the hammer to pull the tack strips loose.
 Tack strips have razor-sharp nails, so wear the heavy gloves and be very careful when disposing of them.